smcclab/nime25/submissions.md

 This page contains information on how to prepare your submission for NIME2025.
 You should read this together with the [call for submissions]({% link call.md %})

+{: .warning-box }
+The submission website (CMT) and 2025 templates aren't quite ready yet.
+These should be complete by *4 December, 2024*

 ## Format and Templates

 All NIME submissions involve a PDF document using one of our [templates](https://github.com/NIME-conference/nime-template).